Summary

 To set up a multiple criteria VLOOKUP, follow these 3 steps:

-1. Add a helper column and concatenate (join) values from columns you want to use for your criteria.
+1. Add a helper column and concatenate (join) values from the columns you want to use for your criteria.

 2. Set up VLOOKUP to refer to a table that includes the helper column.
 The helper column must be the first column in the table.

-3. For the lookup value, join the same values in the same order to match values in the helper column.
+3. For the lookup value, join the same values in the same order to match the values in the helper column.

 4. Make sure VLOOKUP is set to perform an exact match.